arturmpinho/coffeeinsider/README.md

 #### Icons

-Throuhg out the website, I will be using icons provided by [FontAwesome](https://fontawesome.com/ "FontAwesome").
+Throughout out the website, I will be using icons provided by [FontAwesome](https://fontawesome.com/ "FontAwesome").

-The icons uses are self-explanatory and aid the navigation of the user by bringing an intuitive imagery to the website.
+The icons uses are self-explanatory and aid the navigation of the user, bringing an intuitive imagery to the website.

 #### Colors